Jalal Hosseini: International career

 Hosseini was a member of Iran U23 national team, participating in the 2006 Asian Games.
 He debuted for the senior national team in a friendly match against Belarus in February 2007.

-Having joined Team Melli again in July 2007, he played in all four of Iran's matches and scored Iran's first goal in its opening match at the 2007 Asian Cup against Uzbekistan.
+Having joined Team Melli again in July 2007, he played in all four of Iran's matches and scored its first goal in its opening match at the 2007 Asian Cup against Uzbekistan.

 He was called again for the 2010 FIFA World Cup qualification and 2014 FIFA World Cup qualification matches.
 He also played in 2011 AFC Asian Cup qualification for Iran and 2015 AFC Asian Cup qualification.
 He featured in West Asian Football Federation Championship 2010 and 2011 Asian Cup.
 On 1 June 2014, he was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
 He was called into Iran's 2015 AFC Asian Cup squad on 30 December 2014 by Carlos Queiroz.

 In 2016, Hosseini was selected as one of the top 3 defenders in the world by France Football magazine in the 2018 FIFA World Cup qualification.

 In May 2018 he was named in Iran's preliminary squad for the 2018 World Cup in Russia but did not make the final 23.
 On 1 December 2018, Hosseini announced his retirement from international football.